 Proposals must demonstrate relevance to the mission of the Mind & Life Institute.
-In addition, this year (in 2021) we have a special interest in supporting projects related to three broad topic areas:
+In addition, we have a special interest in supporting projects related to three broad topic areas:

 - Personal Well-being—Examining the potential of contemplative wisdom and practices in nurturing positive emotions, including love, compassion, gratitude, and forgiveness, and the impact of negative emotions such as fear, anger, and anxiety in our lives.

 - Compassionate Communities—Examining how the inner workings of the mind influence the formation of the views, behaviors, and social systems that separate us, and the role of contemplative practice in creating more compassionate communities.

 - Human-Earth Connection—Investigating how the union of contemplative wisdom and science can lead to greater awareness of the interconnectedness of all life—and action—to support and sustain both individuals and the earth’s living systems.

 In this context, “contemplative” wisdom and practices are defined in a broad sense—including various forms of meditation, mindfulness, compassion, loving-kindness, gratitude, introspection and awareness of mind-body states, reflective writing, contemplative prayer, and embodied or movement-based practices such as yoga, qi-gong, and other indigenous and traditional practices from various contexts and cultures that may include dancing, drumming, and more.

 Grants of up to $25,000 (USD) are awarded annually through a competitive application and selection process.
 Proposed research should be completed within a 2-year period, and annual progress reports are required for grantees to remain in good standing.